ffrouin/suspicious/INSTALL.md

 make install SITE_PATH=/var/www/suspicious.yourdomain.com

-### Instanciate a web service with nginx, lighttpd or even apache2
+### Instanciate a web service with nginx, lighttpd

 End users should not access the backend, this directory can't be a child directory of your web root directory (htdocs).
 Backend and Frontend directory may be in the